qualityshepherd/brine/posts/southern_coast.md

 **0606 Shadow Walker** A robed woman sits cross-legged in sand, waiting for _just the right moment_.
 At any second she might spring up and step into a shadow, walking through a disorienting maze of darkness before emerging elsewhere—though never quite where intended.
 She might teach this art... _but at great cost_.

-**0607 Runes in the Dunes** is a phenomenon that occurs at twilight.
-As the first light breaks over the horizon, intricate patterns like ancient runes emerge in the shifting sands.
-These patterns vary in complexity and design, appearing and disappearing with the rhythm of the sunrise.
-Locals believe these runes hold secrets or messages from the spirits of the desert.
-Others see them as a natural wonder, a testament to the enigma of the dunes.
-Regardless, witnessing the Runes in the Dunes is a captivating experience, drawing travelers and curious onlookers alike to behold the artistry of the desert dawn.
+**0607 Runes in the Dunes** At twilight, intricate patterns emerge in the shifting sands—appearing and disappearing with the sunrise.
+Locals believe these runes hold secrets from desert spirits.
+Others call it natural phenomenon.
+Either way, witnessing them draws curious travelers at dawn.

 **0608 Yagul Fane** Two imposing towers—one obsidian black, one alabaster white—mark where legendary magi Naz Yagul and Uma Fane made their home.
 The ground floors bustle with public markets, meeting halls, and apprentice quarters, while upper floors remain strictly warded off for magi-only.

+A village of 300 Dustfolk surrounds the towers, their mix of tents and stone buildings testifying to their adaptability.
+They use minor enchantments as casually as other regions use tools.

+The towers' reputation for magical mastery draws scholars from distant lands, but magic here is not spectacular—it's infrastructural, mundane, and quietly transformative.

 The Council of Six governs with pragmatic efficiency, treating magical research like municipal planning.
 Magical "emissions" seep into surrounding lands almost accidentally—apprentices track regional transformations with bureaucratic indifference.
 They do not dictate how the Dustfolk engage with these changes, yet the Dustfolk have embraced them all the same, weaving the land’s shifting magic into their own understanding of the world.

-A village of 300 Dustfolk surrounds the towers, their mix of tents and stone buildings testifying to their adaptability.
-They use minor enchantments as casually as other regions use tools.

-The towers' reputation for magical mastery draws scholars from distant lands, but magic here is not spectacular—it's infrastructural, mundane, and quietly transformative.

-The Council of Six governs from these towers, with Fellstead's head monk as tie-breaker.

 **The Council of Six**
 1. **Archmage Voss** `Chronomancer, Ancient, Calculating`
 2. **Lady Meera** `Illusionist, Sarcastic, Teacher`
 3. **Lord Thane** `Magical Duelist, Scarred, Stoic`
-4. **Master Vex** `Shapeshifter, Disfigured, Kind`
+4. **Master Vex** `Shapeshifter, Bear Hands, Kind`
 5. **Sister Rose** `Druid, Oblivious, Funny` - Monastery representative
 6. **[Empty Seat]** - Recently vacated under mysterious circumstances